mokhutso-dev/resturant-django-website/README.md

 # resturant-little-lemon
-Restaurant website using django and Mysql
+Restaurant website that allow you to view menu and make eservations

+### Technologies used:
+- Langauge: Python
+- Framework: Django
+- Database: MySQL
+- Design: HTML
+- Style: CSS